Batata Harra (Middle Eastern Spicy Potatoes)

 Ingredients

-• 4 medium-sized potatoes (peeled and diced)
+• 4 medium potatoes (peeled and diced)

 • water (to boil)